online-ml/river/docs/user-guide/quick-start.rst

 Load data from a file as a stream and save test results into a file.
 ====================================================================

-.. py:currentmodule:: skmultiflow.trees.hoeffding_tree
+.. py:currentmodule:: skmultiflow.trees

 There are cases where we want to use data stored in files.
 In this example we will train a :class:`HoeffdingTreeClassifier`, but this time we will read the data from a (csv) file and will write the results of the evaluation into a (csv) file.

-.. py:currentmodule:: skmultiflow.data.file_stream
+.. py:currentmodule:: skmultiflow.data

 1. Load the data set as a stream